yphil-dev/petrolette/README.md

 and present them in a nice, ergonomic fashion.
 I made it to replace the online news services that I use up until around 2007, when they became bloated and crippled with spyware.
-It's really a [barebones](https://bitbucket.org/xaccrocheur/nws/raw/master/screenshot.png) system, but I've been using it for <del>weeks</del> years now, and it basically does what I want.
+It's really a [barebones](https://bitbucket.org/xaccrocheur/nws/raw/master/screenshot.png) system, but I've been using it for ~weeks~ years now, and it basically does what I want.

 ![NWS screenshot](https://bitbucket.org/yassinphilip/nws/raw/master/screenshot.png)